Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 - Installation clearance

-- Interior and exterior finishing details
+- Interior trim and finishing requirements

 Accurate measurement helps prevent drafts, moisture issues, operational problems, poor insulation, and reduced energy efficiency.
+This is especially important in Calgary because temperature swings, wind, snow, sun exposure, and dry air can reveal weak installation details over time.

 Retrofit vs Brick-to-Brick Window Sizing